root-project/root/docbook/minuit2/Minuit2.md

 correctly transform the error matrix, and the parameter errors it reports should be accurate and very close to those you would have got without limits.
-In other cases (which should be more common, since otherwise you wouldn’t need limits), the very meaning of parameter errors becomes problematic.
+In other cases (which should be more common, since otherwise you wouldn't need limits), the very meaning of parameter errors becomes problematic.
 Mathematically, since the limit is an absolute constraint on the parameter, a parameter at its limit has no error, at least in one direction.
 The error matrix, which can assign only symmetric errors, then becomes essentially meaningless.
-On the other hand, the $\mbox{\tt MINOS}$ analysis is still meaningful, at least in principle, as long as $\mbox{\tt MIGRAD}$ (which is called internally by $\mbox{\tt MINOS}$) does not get blocked at a limit.
+On the other hand, the $\mbox{MINOS}$ analysis is still meaningful, at least in principle, as long as $\mbox{MIGRAD}$ (which is called internally by $\mbox{MINOS}$) does not get blocked at a limit.
 Unfortunately, the user has no control over this aspect of the
-$\mbox{\tt MINOS}$ calculation, although it is possible to get enough printout from the $\mbox{\tt MINOS}$ result to be able to determine whether the results are reliable or not.
+$\mbox{MINOS}$ calculation, although it is possible to get enough printout from the $\mbox{MINOS}$ result to be able to determine whether the results are reliable or not.

 ## Fixing and releasing parameters ##

-When M needs to be guided to the “right” minimum, often the best way to do this is with the methods e.g. MnMigrad::fix(...) and MnMigrad::release(...).
+When M needs to be guided to the "right" minimum, often the best way to do this is with the methods e.g. MnMigrad::fix(...) and MnMigrad::release(...).
 That is, suppose you have a problem with ten free parameters, and when you minimize with respect to all at once, M goes to an unphysical solution characterized by an unphysical or unwanted value of parameter number four.
-One way to avoid this is to fix parameter four at a “good” value (not necessarily the best, since you presumably don’t know that yet), and minimize with respect to the others.
+One way to avoid this is to fix parameter four at a "good" value (not necessarily the best, since you presumably don't know that yet), and minimize with respect to the others.
 Then release parameter four and minimize again.
-If the problem admits a “good” physical solution, you will normally find it this way.
+If the problem admits a "good" physical solution, you will normally find it this way.
-If it doesn’t work, you may see what is wrong by the following sequence (where $\mbox{\tt xxx}$ is the expected physical value for parameter four):
+If it doesn't work, you may see what is wrong by the following sequence (where $\mbox{xxx}$ is the expected physical value for parameter four):

     MnMigrad migrad(...);